What Are the Stages of Sleep: REM and Non-REM Sleep Cycles?

 Stage 4 (REM) of Sleep Cycle

-REM sleep is important for several reasons.
-For one, it’s the stage in which you’re most likely to dream, but it also plays a key role in cognitive functions, such as memory retention, learning, and creativity.
+• For one, it’s the stage in which you’re most likely to dream, but it also plays a key role in cognitive functions, such as memory retention, learning, and creativity.

-Generally the REM stage sets in after you’ve been asleep for around 90 minutes and it only lasts between a few minutes and up to one hour.
+Generally the REM stage sets in after you’ve been asleep for around 90 minutes, and it only lasts between a few minutes and up to one hour.

-External Factors Affecting Sleep Stages
+What External Factors Affect Sleep Stages?

-Alcohol can also alter your body’s regular sleep cycle by delaying the REM cycle.
+• Alcohol: Alcohol can also alter your body’s regular sleep cycle by delaying the REM cycle.
 When the alcohol starts to wear off, your body may re-enter REM later.

 In addition to sleep-specific disorders, nighttime acid reflux symptoms, shoulder pain, and other conditions can also cause disruptions while you sleep.
-These external factors can substantially alter the architecture of your sleep—sometimes, they improve naturally and other times, you may need to initiate some changes.

 How to Improve Your Sleep